 Further advice and guidance, including actions to take during a disclosure, can be read on the school’s ‘Safeguarding Leaflet’ which can be found as a paper copy in our school reception area or here

 Thank you for taking the time to read our Safeguarding Statement.
 Please do not hesitate to contact our Safeguarding Lead team if you have any questions or concerns.

 There are lots of places you can go to for help and advice, including our own Safe School Zone.
 You can also contact the organisations listed below.
 As well as supporting young people, they often have separate support sections for parents.

-Visit the Pastoral Zone in the Enterprise Hub for information on what to do if you are being bullied, and for contacts like ChildLine etc. The Safe School Leaders team is available before school, and at break and lunch time.
+Visit the Pastoral Zone in the Raising Achievement Centre for information on what to do if you are being bullied, and for contacts like ChildLine etc. The Safe School Leaders team is available before school, and at break and lunch time.
 Talk to or get advice from trusted peers.

 A problem aired is a problem shared

 Radicalisation and Extremism

 Safeguarding pupils from Extremism and Radicalisation.

 Schools have a vital role to play in protecting students from the risks of extremism and radicalisation, a role which will be underpinned by the new duty in the Counter-Terrorism and Security Act 2015 “to have due regard to the need to prevent people from being drawn into terrorism”.

 This is due to come into force on 1 July.
 Keeping children safe from radicalisation risks are a safeguarding matter and should be approached in the same way as safeguarding children from other risks.
 We recognise that as a school we should engage with government advice and support to carry out effective counter-extremism work.
 In the first instance, we seek help from the local authority and local police.